blockchyp/developer-docs/docs/rest-api/terminal/index.rst

 -------

-Because terminals run on private networks, conventional SSL or TLS based on the major certificate authorities is not support.
+Because terminals run on private networks, conventional SSL or TLS based on the major certificate authorities is not supported.
 When BlockChyp terminals are activated, a unique certificate is generated and signed by BlockChyp's own root certificate authority.